Belarus flight: Germany demands explanation of diversion, arrest | DW | 23.05.2021

 Meanwhile, Polish Prime Minister Mateusz Morawiecki condemned the arrests and said he had asked European Council President Charles Michel to consider sanctions.
 He said the actions could not go unpunished.

+Some 171 passengers on board the flight — between two European Union member states — were unable to proceed with their journey.

-European Union officials also warned Belarus that it would be held responsible for the fate of the diverted flight, calling for all passengers to be released.
+Bloc officials warned Belarus that it would be held responsible for the fate of the diverted flight, calling for all passengers to be released.

 "We hold the government of Belarus responsible for the security of all passengers and the aircraft," EU foreign policy chief Josep Borrell tweeted.